unpoly/unpoly2-slides/slides.md

 </div>
 ```

-Digit groups separators (`60_000`) are a stage 3 ES6 feature and also supported in Unpoly number attributes.
+Digit groups separators (`10_000`) are a stage 3 ES6 feature and also supported\
+in Unpoly 2 number attributes.

 You can also configure the interval default globally with `up.fragment.config.pollInterval`.